thewca/worldcubeassociation.org/README.md

     - List the latest update.
     - Update the list of old versions.
 - Update the API with the new version.

-## Known Issues

-- "--" is displayed as a large hyphen in LaTeX.
-A work-around has been to filter input file in the `build_pdf.sh` script.